AryaA-03/ArabianQuiz/QUICKSTART.md

 ---

-## 🐛 Troubleshooting

-### "command not found: node"
-→ Node.js is not installed.
-Go to Step 1 above.
+## If Something Goes Wrong

+**"command not found: node"** - Node.js isn't installed.
+Head back up and install it.

-### "Port 3000 is already in use"
-→ Next.js will automatically use port 3001.
-Check the terminal output for the actual port.
+**"Port 3000 is already in use"** - No worries, Next.js will just use 3001 instead.
+Check the terminal to see which port it picked.

-### "Cannot find module..."
-→ Run: `npm install` again

-### Build fails
-→ Delete cache and reinstall:
+**"Cannot find module..."** - The dependencies didn't install properly.
+Run `npm install` again.

+**Random build errors** - Sometimes the cache gets messed up.
+Nuke it and start fresh:
 ```bash
 rm -rf node_modules .next
 npm install